 Because of their energetic nature, they are well known for requiring a lot of exercises.
 At least 30 minutes of daily exercise is recommended, and this might include walks to playing around your house.

 Because of their size, they don’t require as much food, but you will need to pay attention to their diet to avoid them from getting overweight.
 Exercise is also needed to avoid this particular problem.
+On the flipside, if you intend to lead an active lifestyle with your dog you may need to consider switching to a high calorie dog food in order to meet their calorie requirements.

 They require grooming on a weekly or bi-weekly basis and only require being bathed every now and then.
 If you can, buy grooming supplies and learn how to groom to avoid spending too much money on professional grooming services!